vkurup/kurup.org/blog/_posts/2011-07-04-anything-you-want-review.markdown

 ### Bottom line

 I enjoyed this book.
 It's a quick read, it's cheap (I read the Kindle version on my Android tablet for $7.99) and it's inspirational.
-I recommend it.
+I
+<a href="http://t.co/rdADtHa">recommend it</a>.